 Nowadays, there are many ways in which women are getting hormonally imbalanced.
 One way is via the ingestion of excess estrogens through oral contraceptives or hormone replacement therapy not prescribed correctly.
 Many types of oral contraceptives work by artificially changing the balance between progesterone and estrogen in a woman’s body, not allowing her to conceive or blocking implantation in the uterine wall.

 However, if a woman is on these for the long-term, that may be creating an imbalanced hormonal state inside her, all for the sake of preventing pregnancy.

-Remember, the natural hormonal cycle of a woman is similar to the tide coming in and going out: there is a continuous ebb and flow of hormone changes based around an approximate 28-day cycle, like the moon.
+There is a continuous ebb and flow of hormone changes based around an approximate 28-day cycle, like the moon.
 The further women tend to skew from this, the more problems tend to happen with healthy fertility and hormonal balance.
 We must recognize that artificially changing this balance can cause other issues and one of these potentially can be endometriosis.

 This leads to many women having a relative progesterone/estrogen imbalance (usually too much estrogen in my clinical experience), which can lead to, amongst other things, endometriosis too.

 Furthermore, there is a third hormone condition state that is increasingly common nowadays which is linked to being overly stressed.
 We call this ‘the pregnenolone steal.’

 In this situation, a woman is preferencing her stress hormone cortisol to be produced at the expense of other important sex hormones (typically progesterone).
 This can frequently lead to a relative deficiency of progesterone to estrogen, giving them too much estrogen which can then potentially instigate endometriosis also.